margaretmf/margaretmf.github.io/creativewriting.md

 Measure a lifetime through
 Seize the true world and what it has to offer

+I want to run through life with you
+I want to step on stones
+I want every step along the way to lead us closer to our destiny I want to reach God's glory of heaven with you

 <br>

 ## I Want to Live Life With You ##